How much will your tree trimming and removal cost?

 • The tree's roots are damaging your property (plumbing, foundation, etc.).
 Tree roots can sometimes be invasive and damage your plumbing pipes and foundation.
 To determine the best solution, you'll need to call a plumber, foundation specialist, and/or an arborist.

-Get free quotes from tree removal pros near you.
+Get tree removal cost estimates from pros near you.

 There's no time like now to start your tree removal project.
 Download the Thumbtack app today and start contacting professionals.
 Ask for free cost estimates, and choose a tree removal company with good ratings and a fair price.